babeliumproject/flex-embeddable-player/README.md

  Removes the arrow controls

 * ```javascript
-bpPlayer.setSubtitle(text:String, colour:Number):Void
+bpPlayer.setSubtitle(text:String, color:Number):Void
 ```

- Displays the provided text as a subtitle in the video player with the given colour.
+ Displays the provided text as a subtitle in the video player with the given color.
 Usually the exercises have an associated set of subtitles that needs be loaded beforehand.
 Using this function in conjunction with the `onEnterFrame` event allows developers to display the subtitles the way they like best.

  * The `text` parameter is the text of the subtitle to be displayed.
- * The `colour` parameter is a number with the desired HTML colour code for the displayed text.
+ * The `color` parameter is a number with the desired HTML color code for the displayed text.

 * ```javascript
 bpPlayer.startTalking(roleId:String, duration:Number):Void